garystocks/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Explore whether there is an impact from missing values
+Explore whether there is an impact from missing values.

 ```r